-01 Dr. Alan Colman 02 Dr. Martin Faulkes 03 Dr. Edward Futcher 04 Guy Innes 05 Cameron Reynolds 06 Dr. Habib Skaff
+01 Dr. Alan Colman 06 Dr. Habib Skaff 02 Dr. Martin Faulkes 03 Dr. Edward Futcher 04 Guy Innes 05 Cameron Reynolds

-The Board of Directors recommends you vote FOR proposals 2, 3, 4 and 5.
+The Board of Directors recommends you vote FOR proposals 2, 3 and 4.

-- To ratify the selection of Sadler, Gibb & Associates, LLC as the Company's independent registered public accounting firm for the year ending December 31, 2016. - 3.
-To approve, by a non-binding advisory vote, the compensation of the Company's named executive officers. - $\textbf{4.} \quad \text{To approve an amendment to the Company's 2015 Stock Incentive Plan to increase the number of shares of common stock that the Company has authority to grant under that Plan from 1,000,000 to 1,750,000.}$ - To approve the Company's Second Amended and Restated Certificate of Incorporation to, among other things, eliminate provisions relating to preferred stock, par value \$0.001.
+- 2. To ratify the selection of Sadler, Gibb & Associates, LLC as the Company's independent registered public accounting firm for the year ending December 31, 2017. - 3.
+To approve, by a non-binding advisory vote, the compensation of the Company's named executive officers as disclosed in the Proxy Statement. - To approve an amendment to the Company's 2015 Stock Incentive Plan to increase the number of shares of common stock that the Company has authority to grant under the Plan from 1,750,000 to 2,500,000.

-${\tt NOTE}$ : To consider and act upon such other business as may properly come before the meeting or any adjournment or postponements thereof.
+NOTE: To consider and act upon such other business as may properly come before the meeting or any adjournment or postponements thereof.